cmusatyalab/gabriel/protocol/README.md

 You must use protoc version 3.12 or newer.
 You can download protoc for Linux from [here](https://github.com/protocolbuffers/protobuf/releases/download/v3.12.3/protoc-3.12.3-linux-x86_64.zip).
-You find links to download protoc for other platforms on [this page](https://github.com/protocolbuffers/protobuf/releases).
+You can find links to download protoc for other platforms on [this page](https://github.com/protocolbuffers/protobuf/releases).
 Just make sure the archive you download begins with "protoc."